As from the 25th May 2018 there will be a change in the Date Protection if you would like more details please go to:

 Who are we?

-Parbold Surgery, a partnership of general practices serving NHS patients in the Parbold locality.
+Parbold Surgery are a partnership of general practitioners serving NHS patients in the Parbold locality.

 What do we do with your information?

 We collect your demographic data (name age sex address etc) and use your medical records with details such as diseases, operations and investigations to provide medical care.
 We may use your data to plan and improve services.
 We will process your data in accordance with the Data Protection Act 1998 and successor laws.

 How We Use Your Information

 In order to provide for your care, we need to collect and keep information about you and your health on our records.
 Your records are used to:

 - Provide a basis for all health decisions made by care professionals with and for you